 Moving across the country would be an extraordinary step for most first-year students, but Regalado’s family has always driven him to be exceptional.
 A first-generation American citizen, he is the youngest brother in a family of six.
+“I’m grateful to be living my parents’ American dream.
+I definitely appreciate all the sacrifices that they made to get me here,” he says.
 He’s also a member of a larger-than-life extended family, with a dozen aunts and uncles and family gatherings that draw over 100 people.
 Even as a child, Regalado looked for ways he could set himself apart and make his family proud.
 A talented dancer, he turned professional at age 8 after he convinced his mother to bring him to an open casting call.
 “When people ask about the first time I tried making money, I describe that casting call,” he says.

 A New Chapter

 Syracuse University’s academically accomplished student body and myriad hands-on learning opportunities immediately impressed him.
 His passion for public service led him to a dual major in political science and policy studies at the Maxwell School and the College of Arts and Sciences.
-Over the past four years, he has been able to design a comprehensive academic journey with professors and advisors that encompasses both theory and practice.
-The dual major perfectly combines his values and interests.
+As a student, he was able to design a comprehensive academic journey with professors and advisors that encompassed both theory and practice.
+The dual major perfectly combined his values and interests.

 Learning to Lead in Our Nation’s Capital

 Regalado got to work straightaway when he arrived on campus in 2016.
 He participated in OrangeSeeds, a first-year leadership empowerment program.
-Through the mentorship he received from a Syracuse alumna as part of OrangeSeeds, he learned about The Fund for American Studies and the Ronald Reagan Presidential Foundation and Institute.
-Those organizations offer internship opportunities designed for future leaders to define and strengthen their leadership ability.
-Through that program, along with financial support from Syracuse University in DC and the DC Alumni Club, he spent his first summer in Washington as an intern for the U.S. Representative from his hometown congressional district, Ed Royce.
+Through the mentorship he received there, he learned about the Ronald Reagan Presidential Foundation and Institute and The Fund for American Studies—organizations that offer academic experiences and internship application resources where future leaders can define and strengthen their leadership ability.
+Through scholarships from that program, along with financial support from Syracuse University in DC and the DC Alumni Club, he spent his first summer working in the in the Rayburn House Office Building on Capitol Hill as an intern for Ed Royce, the U.S. representative from his hometown congressional district.
 He split his time in 2018 between Albany, working as a legislative intern with the New York State Assembly, and Washington, where he was a policy research intern with the U.S. Senate.